Go on high school exchange in Denmark

 Welcome camp is included for all students going in the autumn.
 Welcome camp is not included if you go in the spring term.

-This is what is included in our exchange program for Canada:
+This is what is included in our exchange program for Denmark:

 - Accommodation in a host family